sfu-bigdata/bd-glossary/Glossary.md

 ### Heatmap

-A heat map (or heatmap) is a data [visualization](#visualization) technique that shows magnitude of a phenomenon as color in two dimensions.
-The variation in color may be by hue or intensity, giving obvious visual cues to the reader about how the phenomenon is clustered or varies over space. [#lesson-09](#lesson-09)
+A heat map (or heatmap) is a data [visualization](#visualization) technique that shows the magnitude of a phenomenon as color in two dimensions.
+The colour variation may be by [hue or intensity](#colour), giving obvious visual cues to the reader about how the phenomenon is clustered or varies over space. [#lesson-09](#lesson-09)

 ### Histogram